Josh Turner: Acting

 Turner played George Beverly Shea in the 2008 film Billy: The Early Years, about the evangelist Billy Graham.
 Shea was the soloist for the Billy Graham Crusades.

 Personal life

-Turner has one brother and one sister.
-He married his wife, Jennifer Ford, in 2003.
-They met as students of Belmont University, a private Christian university in Nashville, Tennessee.
+Turner married Jennifer Ford, in 2003.
+They met as students of Belmont University.
 Jennifer travels with Josh when he is on tour, playing keyboards and singing background vocals.
-They have four sons together.
+They have four sons.

 Turner is a devout Christian.
 "I don't believe God wants me to be a gospel singer," Turner said regarding his religion.
 "He just wants me to be a Christian singer.
 That's who I am, a Christian."